Applications for the 2022-2023 NLP cohort are now CLOSED. Please check back summer of 2023 for next year’s application.

 The Neighborhood Leadership Program (NLP) is a seven-month program that brings a cohort of 15 people together who are interested in sharing and learning stories of how people engage the tenets of self-awareness, working across differences and value-based action to create new counter-stories (transformation) in the places where they do life.
 We will spend the next seven months organizing our personal and shared knowledge/stories to clarify the narrative we want to enliven to shape future mindsets, relationships, power dynamic, practices, policies, and resource flow.

-Central to the program is telling stories, cultivating new relationships with ideas and people, and exploring ways we can live into the world we know is necessary, possible, and, in many small ways, already there.
-We create a rich and meaningful curriculum that allows for participants to become rooted in the power of community engagement to create meaningful and transformative change in participants’ respective neighborhoods.
+Central to the program is telling stories, cultivating new relationships, and exploring ways we can live into the world we know is necessary, possible, and in many small ways, already there.

 Participants explore three core tenets throughout the program year:

 - Reflect on our relationship to the land we share

 - Learn from Dakota scholars about life before and beyond settlers colonialism